yciabaud/kong-plugin-prometheus/README.md

 ## Caveats

 Please keep in mind that all metrics stored by this library are kept in a single shared dictionary (`lua_shared_dict`).
+By default, we use the `kong_cache` shared dict.
 While exposing metrics the module has to list all dictionary keys, which has serious performance implications for dictionaries with large number of keys (in this case this means large number of metrics OR metrics with high label cardinality).
 Listing the keys has to lock the dictionary, which blocks all threads that try to access it (i.e.